A Driver’s License from Any Country is Valid in Michigan

 On March 29, 2017, a new law took effect in Michigan that deals with using foreign driver’s licenses.
 Under the new law, all foreign licenses are potentially valid instead of the prior law, which only allowed the use of licenses from “treaty countries.”
 Before the new law, driver’s licenses were not recognized from countries like Chile, China (Republic of China), Costa Rica, Ecuador, the Holy See, Indonesia, Ireland, Iraq, Israel, Japan, Mexico, Portugal, South Korea, Spain, Thailand, and Venezuela.
 Under the new law, the driver’s license from any non-treaty country will allow for vehicle operation in Michigan if the license contains the person’s name, address, and other identifying characteristics.
 The driver must have a document containing a photograph and a valid translation if the license is not in English.

 A Michigan resident must have a Michigan driver’s license.
-This means that someone residing in Michigan must get a Michigan driver’s license or be in violation of the law.
+The resident requirement means that someone residing in Michigan must get a Michigan driver’s license or be in violation of the law.
 A foreign driver’s license will not be valid for a Michigan resident.
 An undocumented alien will not be able to get a Michigan driver’s license regardless of the length of time they live in Michigan.
 Many police officers struggle to understand that an undocumented immigrant living in Michigan can use a foreign license because they cannot lawfully establish residency.

 Driving While License Never Acquired in Michigan

 The same law that criminalizes driving while license suspended (DWLS) also includes a person who has never applied for a driver’s license.
-A first offense for a person caught driving who has never applied for a license is a misdemeanor punishable by up to 93 days in jail and up to 2 years of probation.
-A second offense has a maximum jail time of 1 year.
+A first offense for a person caught driving who has never applied for a license is a misdemeanor punishable by up to 93 days in jail and up to two (2) years of probation.
+A second offense has a maximum jail time of one year.
 Suppose a person who has never applied for a license is driving and causes an accident that results in death or serious bodily injury.
 The offense is a felony punishable by either 15 or 5 years, depending on whether there was a death or serious injury.

 Allowing an Unlicensed Person to Drive